FurryCoders/FALocalRepo/README.md

 `falocalrepo` supports the following environmental variables:

+* `FALOCALREPO_CRAWL_DELAY` sets a different crawl delay for the `download` operations.<br/>
+  _Note_: the crawl delay can only be higher or equal to the one in Fur Affinity's [robots.txt](https://furaffinity.net/robots.txt), lower values will cause an error.
 * `FALOCALREPO_DATABASE` sets a path for the database rather than using the current folder.
 * `FALOCALREPO_MULTI_CONNECTION` allow operating on the database even if it is already opened in other processes.<br/>
   **Warning**: using this option may cause the database to become corrupt and irreparable.